mechwiz/mechwiz_ME433_2018/HW10/README.md

 4. Filter Data

-The output plot of the filtered data is shown below:
+The output plot of the filtered data is shown below.
+From the data, it can be seen that the FIR filter seems to do the best in being smooth and close to the actual trend of the raw values.
+They are all fairly good though.

 ![data.png](imgs/data.png)